The Home Front

 When he finally regained control, there was a dreadful stench and a disgusting sensation in his mouth and nose.
 His hat had fallen forward into the mess on the ground, or perhaps it had fallen first and then received the vomit.

 In repulsion, Mr. Harker crawled away to the left a little, and happened to catch a glimpse of the building he had just left.
 Only a short distance away, faces could be seen at each lighted window, looking out at him.
 Ironically, he recalled his own vision of himself earlier as the general in charge.
-It seemed a long time ago, though, in fact, it couldn't have taken more than ten minutes for fate to bring him to this pass.
+It seemed a long time ago.

 In order to get the taste out of his mouth, Mr. Harker tried to scoop up some snow with his fingers.
 There wasn't enough, and he ended with a mouthful of dirt and cinders.
 Spitting it out, he tried to rise, but the nausea hit him again.
 There wasn't much left in his stomach.
 Harker found himself retching only a thin trickle of liquid which ran down his chin.
 As the dry heaves continued, he became vaguely aware of someone at his elbow.